DiscountASP.NET Support Portal

-In IIS7 password protection is achieved by removing anonymous user access to a directory.
+Password protection is achieved in IIS by removing anonymous user access to a directory.
 There are two ways to accomplish this.

 The first is manual password protection.
 Add following into the web.config file in the directory that you wish to protect: